 \section{Abstract}

-We present an overview on Temporal Logic Programming under the perspective of its application for Knowledge Representation and Declarative Problem Solving.
-The syntax of temporal logic programs is the result of combining usual rules with temporal modal operators, as those from \emph{Linear-time Temporal Logic} (\LTL).
-In the paper, we focus on the main recent results of the non-monotonic formalism called \emph{Temporal Equilibrium Logic} (\TEL) that is defined for the full syntax of \LTL, but performs a model selection criterion based on \emph{Equilibrium Logic}, a well known logical characterization of Answer Set Programming (ASP).
-As a result, we obtain a proper extension of the stable models semantics for the general case of arbitrary temporal formulas.
-We recall the basic definitions for \TEL\ and its monotonic basis, the temporal logic of Here-and-There (\THT), and study the differences between infinite and finite trace length.
-We also provide further useful results, such as the translation into other formalisms like Quantified Equilibrium Logic or second-order \LTL, and some techniques for computing temporal stable models based on automata constructions.
-In the remainder of the paper, we focus on practical aspects, defining a syntactic fragment called \emph{temporal logic programs} closer to ASP, and explaining how this has been exploited in the construction of the solver \telingo, a temporal extension of the well-known ASP solver \clingo\ that uses its incremental solving capabilities.
+In this survey, we present an overview on (Modal) Temporal Logic Programming in view of its application to Knowledge Representation and Declarative Problem Solving.
+The syntax of this extension of logic programs is the result of combining usual rules with temporal modal operators, as in \emph{Linear-time Temporal Logic} (\LTL).
+In the paper, we focus on the main recent results of the non-monotonic formalism called \emph{Temporal Equilibrium Logic} (\TEL) that is defined for the full syntax of \LTL\ but involves a model selection criterion based on \emph{Equilibrium Logic}, a well known logical characterization of Answer Set Programming (ASP).
+As a result, we obtain a proper extension of the stable models semantics for the general case of temporal formulas in the syntax of \LTL.
+We recall the basic definitions for \TEL\ and its monotonic basis, the temporal logic of Here-and-There (\THT), and study the differences between finite and infinite trace length.
+We also provide further useful results, such as the translation into other formalisms like Quantified Equilibrium Logic and Second-order \LTL, and some techniques for computing temporal stable models based on automata constructions.
+In the remainder of the paper, we focus on practical aspects, defining a syntactic fragment called \emph{(modal) temporal logic programs} closer to ASP, and explaining how this has been exploited in the construction of the solver \telingo, a temporal extension of the well-known ASP solver \clingo\ that uses its incremental solving capabilities.